The Silver Road — An Interactive Replay

 Axe Throwing → Hatchet Throw Attack (Tarran) — Called Shot at the rope: Skill score 10.6.
 Roll: 18 on d100 vs. Moirai target 20 (after −30 called-shot penalty).
 Success — narrow.
 The hatchet turns once in the air and bites through the wax-cord above her left shoulder.

 Armorless Defense → Dodge (Tarran): Skill score 11.4.
-Roll: 28 on d100 vs. the rider's Charge Attack target of 52.
-Success.
+Roll: 45 on d100 vs. the rider's Battle Riding.
+Narrow success.
 The horse's shoulder came at your chest; you pivoted off the line at the last instant, cloak snapping against its flank.

 GM Ruling: A Charge Attack that fails against an evading defender grants the defender a Bonus Action — the rider has just carried himself through your Danger Zone with his back half-turned.
 The sword is in your hand.